appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::

-#### Docker data location changing
+#### Change the Docker Data Location

-In certain scenarios, you may encounter situations where the available free space on the root directory (/) is limited.
-However, you might have ample free space in a different directory, such as $HOME or /opt.
-In such cases, you can modify the Docker data location path to utilize the available space on the desired directory.
+In certain scenarios, you may encounter situations where the available free space on the root directory (`/`) is limited.
+However, you might have ample free space in a different directory, such as `$HOME` or `/opt`.

+In such cases, you can modify the Docker data location path to utilize the available space in the desired directory.

 These are the steps to change docker data location path:

-- Stop docker engine
+- Stop the docker engine.

 ```bash
 sudo systemctl stop docker
 ```

-- Move the existing Docker data directory to the new location
+- Move the existing Docker data directory to the new location.

 ```bash
 sudo mv /var/lib/docker $HOME/docker
 ```

-- Create a softlink from default location to new location
+- Create a softlink from default location to the new location.

 ```bash
 sudo ln -s $HOME/docker /var/lib/docker
 ```

-- Restart the docker engine
+- Start the docker engine.

 ```bash
 sudo systemctl start docker
 ```